emilybram/bramagrams/README.md

 My favorite game, based on the classic Bananagrams, written using React.
 The rules are as follows:

 # Gameplay
-- All tiles start face down in the middle
+- All tiles start face down in the middle.
 - Each player takes their turn in succession, flipping over one of the letters in the middle.
 - At any time, if a player sees an opportunity to construct a word from the letters in the middle, to fortify one of their own words, or to steal a word from another player, they call out the new word and take it.
 - The game continues and the turns reset so that the player who just took a new word goes next.